hove-io/navitia/documentation/doc_sncf/source/integration.rst

 ===================== ============================================================
 stop_point            a location where vehicles can pick up or drop off passengers stop_area             a nameable zone, where there are some stop points
-address               a point located in a street poi                   a point of interest administrative_region a city, a district, a neighborhood
+administrative_region a city, a district, a neighborhood
 ===================== ============================================================